PtFEM/PtFEM.jl/README.md

 Pkg.test("CSoM")
 ```

 As this shows, the package has not yet been published and is currently only available through cloning from my github account.
-I will approach the authors if they will allow me to publish the CSoM toolkit.
+The authors have given permission to publish the Julia version of the CSoM toolkit.

 Examples are in the examples/... and notebooks/... subdirectories.
 Currently the notebooks are just initial examples (and might not always work) until the structure of the toolkit gels.